 DISCLAIMER: I am not a Doctor or medical professional.
 Just someone who likes to travel and has a medical condition.
 The following information may be helpful to you.
 Please consult your doctor if you have specific medically related questions.

 I had Grave’s disease.
-That sounds too ominous so I usually don’t say it that way.
+That sounds too ominous, so I usually don’t say it that way.
 I had an overactive thyroid.
-It was treated with radiation which essentially destroyed the gland.
+It was treated with radiation which almost entirely destroyed the gland.
 Now for the rest of my life, I have to take a synthetic thyroid pill, While the doctors may have killed my thyroid my love of travel was very much alive.
-It just takes more planning and advance work than before.
+It just created more planning and advance work than before.

 Look, I know traveling with a disease or condition (even if it is managed) isn’t exactly sexy.
 But it is real, and it is a part of my life.
 Life isn’t always glamorous, often times it is messy.
 Travel is like that too.

 I wanted to take a moment to explain hypothyroidism when I was diagnosed, the symptoms, and how I still manage to travel and keep my energy up.

 Hypothyroidism is a low functioning or non-functioning thyroid.
 The thyroid is an endocrine gland found at the base of your throat.
 This gland secretes hormones that regulate such things as metabolism, temperature regulation, and absorption of calcium.
 Many people acquire Hypothyroidism through an autoimmune disease called Hashimoto’s disease.
 Both my father and paternal grandmother have low thyroid, and both take Synthroid.
 I didn’t have any issues that I was aware of until my mid-thirties.
 In my case, I developed Grave’s disease first which caused Hyperthyroidism.
 I had too many hormones instead of too few.
 I had the shakes, nervousness, and rapid and excessive weight loss.
 The doctors gave me a radioactive iodine pill which put me into immediate Hypothyroidism.